negulescus/voidsmtp/README.md

 VoidSMTP Server (v1.0.0) readme file

 VoidSMTP Server is a software designed to work on Tomato operating system / firmware (but not limited to).
 Its intended use is to run a user-specified shell script/command when an email arrives.
+Tested on the WRT54-GL Router.
 In order for this to work, you must follow these steps:
 1. Enable the /jffs/ partition on the Tomato router (Administration - JFFS2)
 2. Copy the voidsmtp application to /jffs/voidsmtp